jbrukh/goavatar/README.md

-    		Token       string `json:"token"`        // authentication token for upload ResourceId  string `json:"resource_id"`  // id of the resource to upload Endpoint    string `json:"endpoint"`     // domain-qualified endpoint to upload to }
+    		Token       string `json:"token"`        // authentication token for upload ResourceId  string `json:"resource_id"`  // id of the resource to upload Endpoint    string `json:"endpoint"`     // domain-qualified endpoint to upload to Clear       string `json:"clear"`        // delete the file after upload }

+    	// RepositoryMessage performs operations on the
+    	// device repository.
+    	RepositoryMessage struct {
+    		Id          string `json:"id"`           // should be non-empty MessageType string `json:"message_type"` // should be "repository" Operation   string `json:"operation"`    // one of {"list", "clear"}
+    		ResourceId  string `json:"resource_id"`  // delete a specific file }

     	// Base type for response messages.